NizarAffess/5minCV/README.md

 ## Future plans
 The current version needs lot of improvements.
 The next features will be:
 * Responisve layout.
-* Better UI by adding a progress bar to highlight every step.
+* Adding a progress bar to highlight every step of the form.
-* User friendly elements to simplify the process of filling the form by:
+* Better UI to simplify the process of filling the form by:
   - Using a WYSIWYG Editor.
   - Adding Checkboxes and Radio buttons for some steps.
   - Possiblity to create lists.